lmiller1990/vue-apollo-graphql/README.md

 My previous article discussed how to setup a simple GraphQL server and query it from a Vue frontend.
 For my personal projects, I believe this is adequate, however a more common solution in complex, production applications is a framework to bring some structure and extra features to your stack.
 Apollo is one such framework.

+The link to the source code for this project is [here](https://github.com/lmiller1990/vue-apollo-graphql).

 ## What is Apollo?

 Apollo actual refers to a few things.